 Background:

-Nutrient limitation is a key aspect to predicting how forests will progress..
-Once the nutrient cycle is understood, the nutrients which limit the system become traceable and we gain the ability to help determine how stands will grow.
-Nitrogen (N) has been recognized as one of the most prominent limiting nutrients in temperate forests, especially in young stands.
+Nutrient limitation is a key aspect to predicting how forests will progress.
+Nitrogen (N) has been recognized as one of the most prominent limiting nutrients in temperate forests, especially in young stands (Walker and Syers 1976).
 N increases primary production of plants and contributes to the growth in many stages.
-It is one of the main limiting nutrients for a forest as well as phosphorus (P) (Elser et al 2007).
-As a stand ages the limiting nutrient moves from N which is very limiting in younger stands to a deficit of P as soils degrade with age.
-Therefore as stands age, co-limitations, rather than just nitrogen shortages can arise within the stands.
+Net primary production (NPP) limitations can be largely attributed to a lack of N in the ecosystem.
+In a meta-data report based on global studies, David S. LeBauer found that increasing N at a rate of 14.3 g per year would increase NPP by 30% (LeBauer and Treseder 2008).
+Nitrogen is required by primary producers at a higher rate than any other nutrient, while at the same time being one of the harder nutrients to obtain.
+This makes N much more likely to be a limiting factor of an ecosystem as the plants must put more effort into taking up the N required to continue NPP (Vitousek and Howarth 1991).
+However, as we continue to generate N into the atmosphere through pollution from cars and other sources, N deposition is beginning to overtake the amount of N usable in ecosystems.
+N deposition is an excess of N in the soil, more so than can actually be used by the plants of the ecosystem which causes it to mineralize in the soil and damage the soil balance (Aber et al 1989).
+Therefore other macronutrients, such as phosphorus (P), can become limiting as well (Elser et al 2007).

-The multiple element limitation in Northern hardwood ecosystems (MELNHE) project looks at possible co-limitation of various nutrients in the Northern hardwood forest.
-The multiple element limitation (MEL) model was developed to test how much of its own resources a plant uses to acquire resources such as water or nitrogen from their environment (Rastetter 1997).
-This includes factors such as phosphorus and calcium as possible limiting nutrients If the idea that plants will allocate the most resources to the uptake the hardest to find nutrients (Mooney 1972).The issue which arises with adding only one of the major nutrients (N, P, Ca) to a plot is that as it becomes easier to find N then, as there may not be enough resources to process the amounts of N necessary and other limiting factors, such as P, begin to limit the growth of forests (Vadeboncoeur 2010 it is expected that changing availability of nutrients in the soil may have some effect on concentrations of elements which haven’t been added.
-There has been no confirmation of this hypothesis however in stands with only one nutrient added; however, in N+P plots there has been an increase in N available for plant use (Fisk et al 2014).
-As N increases we see an increase in growth, so therefore when adding both N+P when we see a larger increase in available N and expect a larger growth rate.
-Both In a study that looked at plots throughout the Northeastern hardwood forest, it was found that where fertilization occurred there has been an 85% positive growth response rate to the added nutrients (Vadeboncoeur 2010).
+The Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) project looks at possible co-limitation of N and P in the Northern hardwood forest.
+The Multiple Element Limitation (MEL) model was developed to test how much of the plant’s energy it uses to acquire resources such as water or nitrogen, from the environment (Rastetter 1997).
+Optimization theory states that the plants will devote the majority of their resources to obtain the nutrients which are most difficult to uptake (Mooney 1972).
+This includes factors such as P and calcium (Ca) as possible limiting nutrients.
+The issue which arises with adding only one macronutrient, for example N, P, or Ca, to a plot is that as it becomes easier to find N, plants will devote less resources to finding N, and may not show as much growth.
+The plant will then devote more resources to finding other limiting nutrients, such as P, which begin to limit the growth of forests (Vadeboncoeur 2010).
+Because limiting nutrients affect the entire nutrient cycle, it is expected that changing availability of nutrients in the soil may have some effect on concentrations of elements which haven’t been added.
+There has been no confirmation of this hypothesis in stands with only one nutrient added.
+In N+P plots however, there has been a larger increase in N available for plant use when P is added, than when just N is added alone (Fisk et al 2014).
+As higher levels of N are available in a stand we see an increase in tree diameter growth.
+Therefore when adding both N+P we see a larger increase in available N and expect a larger growth rate.
+In a study that looked at plots throughout the Northeastern hardwood forest, it was found that fertilized forest had an 85% positive growth response rate to the added nutrients (Vadeboncoeur 2010).